 “From a technology standpoint, I think we will see a lot of innovation in predictive maintenance, where the insight coming from software intelligence will increase while the historical data and domain experience needed to train the software/models decrease,” says Burger.

 While new approaches will still be met with skepticism, NI has an interesting case study: Duke Energy, the largest power company in the United States, sought to replace its monthly, manual data collection practices with daily, remote data collection and monitoring.
-By implementing InsightCM Enterprise, Duke connected 10,000 assets with more than 30,000 sensors, enabling collection, analysis, and management of sensor data at scale, leading to stronger analysis and a cost savings of $31 million.
+By implementing InsightCM, Duke connected 10,000 assets with more than 30,000 sensors, enabling collection, analysis, and management of sensor data at scale.
+According to HIS Markit, the result was stronger analysis and an ROI of 130% over four years.

 About the Author

 Patrick Mannion is a independent content developer and consultant who has been analyzing developments in technology for more than 25 years.
 Formerly Brand Director for EETimes, EDN, Embedded, Planet Analog, and Embedded.com, now part of AspenCore, he has also been developing and executing community-oriented online- and events-based engineer-to-engineer learning platforms.
 His focus is on connecting engineers to find novel design solutions and focused skills acquisition in the areas of Embedded, IoT, Test and Measurement, RF/Wireless, and Analog & Mixed-Signal Design.Follow on Twitter More Content by Patrick Mannion